 Color is one of the most important elements in design, so let’s break down its effects and how to use them properly to create an impression or even a lasting impact.
 Don’t be afraid to use it to the fullest and learn what you can do to make your message heard.

 Color theory is a term used to denote the structure and harmony of colors.
 We turn to it when we need colors for contrast or to put the elements in sync.
 The basic color circle, as the name implies, is based on the basic colors: red, blue, and yellow.
 The rest of the circle is comprised of secondary and tertiary colors, as well as combinations with the hues and shades they provide.
+There are various effects that these colors can have, which is why you can often see colorful text that is meant to point out something important.
+One example of this is when people visit websites for things like 888 sport review and bonuses, they can tell from the colors on the page what bit of information they should remember in order to have a good time when they go betting online.

 Using the color wheel makes it easy to complement your already existing ideas.
 Simply changing the color of a single element can completely alter the message of the project.
 For example, a red object on a black background is seen as large, present, and powerful.
 Add the object to the orange background and it doesn’t stand out.